marafathussain/ML_book_easy/chapters/chapter2.md

 The probability of being missing is the same for all observations.
 The missingness is unrelated to any observed or unobserved data.

-**Example**: A weighing scale that ran out of batteries—some data will be missing simply because of bad luck.
+**Example**: A weighing scale that ran out of batteries, some data will be missing simply because of bad luck.

-In biological research: A batch of samples was lost due to freezer malfunction—unrelated to any biological or technical factors.
+In biological research: A batch of samples was lost due to a freezer malfunction, unrelated to any biological or technical factors.

 **2. Missing at Random (MAR):**